5 Minutes Read.

 2. Integration and ease of deployment.

-Because the automated underwriting program is intended to allow more efficient use of in-house expertise rather than replacing it.
-The system should integrate easily with existing systems.
-It should be deployable within a reasonably short period of time for training and familiarization.
+The automated underwriting program is intended to utilize in-house expertise more efficiently rather than completely replacing it.
+The system should easily integrate with existing systems.
+Furthermore, it should be deployable within a reasonably short period of time for training and familiarization.

 The automated underwriting program and accompanying vendor support should be able to expand with increasing business volume seamlessly.